Plane and Simple Woodworking - Block Planes

 Block planes might seem like an antique from a different era of woodworking, but hand planes have a place in almost any modern shop for multiple tasks.

 Not long ago, a novice woodworker told me that when he became interested in woodworking, he knew about hand planes, but thought, "Nobody does it that way anymore."
 As he learned more, he has realized that woodworkers do still rely on hand planes, but still does not know how or why he would choose one for a particular task.
-While this blog is not the right place for in-depth instructions in hand planes, it is a great place to address his basic question, so let's begin with the most common category, Block Planes.
+While this blog is not the right place for in-depth instructions in hand planes, it is a great place to address his basic question, so let's talk about the most common category: Block Planes.